psastras/node-threadpool/docs/README.md

   details: Supports async/await.
 Submit a function to a thread pool to run it and wait for the returned Promise to resolve.
 - title: Shared Memory
   details: Worker threads can share memory via shared array buffers and synchronize with the Atomic API
-footer: MIT Licensed | Copyright © 2018-present Evan You
+footer: MIT Licensed | Copyright © 2018-present Paul Sastrasinh
 ---

 ---